 If you are particularly keen on cooking then please let us know because this is an area we struggle with when we have lots of volunteers and having somebody who is ready and willing to cook varied, nutritious meals for us all would be greatly appreciated.

-When you are at the chateau we would expect to mostly eat together and share the cooking and clearing up (we’ll buy the food!)
-We would therefore like to find somebody familiar with at least basic cooking and who is flexible in their diet.
-There will be space to store any extra food you want to have on hand, in the fridge or pantry.
-You can of course use the kitchen whenever you like and tea and coffee are always available.
+We can't manage any major dietary requirements at the moment as we already have a lot to manage with our little boy, and Amy is pregnant so has a lot less energy than usual!
+However there will be space to store any extra food you want to have on hand, in the fridge or pantry.
+You can of course use the kitchen whenever you like, although meals will be mostly be all together.
+Tea and coffee are always available.
 We are not vegetarian but do not eat meat every meal or even every day.
-We try to eat simply and healthily and we love cooking styles from all around the world.
+We love cooking styles from all around the world.

-Internet in the château is quite poor and doesn’t always reach your bedroom so we ask that downloading is limited and that you don't stream audio or videos for long periods of time when others might be on the internet.
+Internet in the château is quite poor so we ask that downloading is limited and that you don't stream audio or videos for long periods of time when others might be on the internet.
 However 4g signal is good so if you have plenty of data this works well.

 The countryside of northern Ardèche is remote but very much alive.
 The local village is a 15min walk away through fields and woods and has several food shops and a bar.
 It also has two markets a week, which are very lively!
 There are hundreds of kilometres of footpaths in the local area and the people who love it here most are those who are happy walking or biking all day (you can borrow a mountain bike).